ChALkeR/json-schema-benchmark/reports/revalidator.md

 `Does not see elements non existing on the object: '__proto__' as object, Valid on arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `Does not see elements non existing on the object: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: 'foo' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid on numbers`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid on arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid on numbers`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid on arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`Does not see inexisting elements on new objects: 'foo' via required, Valid if not present`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: 'length' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: 'length' via required, Valid on arrays`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `Does not see inexisting elements on new objects: '__proto__' via required, Invalid if not present`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**